Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Simulation methods

-Our approach to the simulation of the millisecond magnetar starts with the BNS, of which we build a population, to then simulate their GW emission for a given GW detector configuration; this first step is presented in Section \ref{sect:BNS_pop_GW}.
-Then, for well-localized GW events ($\Delta \Omega$ $\leq$ 50$^{\circ 2}$), finding an X-ray counterpart is feasible; thus, for these systems, we simulate the lightcurve with a millisecond magnetar merger remnant, with methods described in Section \ref{sect:grb.py}.
-Since the emission from the ejecta contains imprints of the nature of the remnant, and dictates the dependence of the emission with the line of sight as well as the temporal evolution of the emission, we implement a novel, more complex, and physically accurate ejecta modeling based on state-of-the-art numerical relativity simulations results \citep{Nedora_2022, angles}.
+Our approach to the simulation of the millisecond magnetar starts with the BNS, of which we build a population, to then simulate their GW emission for a given GW detector configuration; this first step is presented in Sect. \ref{sect:BNS_pop_GW}.
+Then, for well-localized GW events ($\Delta \Omega$ $\leq$ 50~deg$^2$), follow-up observations to identify an X-ray counterpart are feasible; thus, for these systems, we simulate the light-curve with a millisecond magnetar merger remnant, with methods described in Sect. \ref{sect:grb.py}.
+Since the emission from the ejecta contains imprints of the nature of the remnant, and dictates the dependence of the emission with the line of sight along with the temporal evolution of the emission, we implement a novel multicomponent ejecta modeling framework.
+In particular, our approach is novel in that it describes the ejecta as the superposition of multiple components whose properties are determined by polynomial fits to state-of-the-art numerical relativity simulation results \citep{Nedora_2022, angles}, rather than relying on simplified or single-component parameterizations used in previous works.
 This method also has the merit of creating a self-consistent simulation, as it allows us to adapt the ejecta properties to the BNS orbital parameter and, in particular, to the EoS of the NS.